bobbycomet/Griffin-Linux-Landing-Page/README.md

 - Process Sentry and Kernel Autotune have been moved into a new unified tool called Game Tune Hub.
 This keeps performance tuning clean and centralized.

 - Postinstaller will now handle environment and app bundle provisioning.
-Workflow-based automation (e.g., "I'm a gamer/streamer/VTuber") will happen after first boot through simple user choices instead of trying to detect and configure everything automatically.
+Workflow-based automation (e.g., "I'm a gamer/streamer/VTuber") will occur after the first boot via simple user choices, rather than automatically detecting and configuring everything.
+Postinstaller will also now handle GPU brand driver support by detecting hardware and installing the drivers and extras needed.
+For example, RTX 20 series to RTX 50 series will use driver 580, GTX 900 and GTX 10 series will use drivers 535/550.
+Postinstaller does not support Legacy drivers like 470 for GTX 600/700.
+This is because Kubuntu no longer supports it, and Griffin is built on top of it.
+- All Hub tools have been moved to a new tool called **Griffin Hub.** This tool houses all Hub tools, Wifi Hub, GPU Hub, and so on.
+This is so tasks are handled, rather than having one tool do it all.

 These changes make Grix lighter, more predictable, and much more reliable, especially across varying kernels and tricky updates like PipeWire.
 The goal remains exactly the same: